YOUR ADVENTURE BEGINS HERE

 We will travel through beautiful remote Queensland and meet some of the local families that we are fundraising for.
 Their kindness, generosity and openness will make you understand why we do this ride year on year.

 We encourage some of the children to join us a few kilometers from the town and ride in with a pack.
-This is a huge event for them and something they train for and look froward to for months.
+This is a huge event for them and they train for and look forward to for months.